TM Hughes & Son Electrical Services install, repair and replace all types of lighting in Basildon and the surrounding areas.

 Interior Lighting Considerations

-While lighting is easily replaced (remove the old, fit the new) there are various considerations when it comes to designing a new lighting installation, for the home and business.
+While lighting is easily replaced (remove the old, fit the new), there are various considerations for designing a new lighting installation for the home and business.
 Careful planning ensures perfect illumination of every room, space and corner, neglect lighting design, and you’ll be left disappointed.